theahmedhany/score_slam_basketball_points_counter_app/README.md

-# Score Slam: Basketball Points Counter App.
+# Score Slam: Basketball Points Counter App
 A new Flutter Application.

 ## Description
-Score Slam is a user-friendly mobile application designed to make tracking basketball game scores effortless.
+**Score Slam** is a user-friendly mobile application designed to make tracking basketball game scores effortless.
 Developed using Flutter, the app allows users to manage scores for two teams, Team A and Team B, with ease.
 The interface features intuitive buttons to add 1, 2, or 3 points for each team, and a reset button to quickly reset the scores to zero.

 ## About
 This app offers a streamlined solution for scorekeeping during basketball games, making it an ideal tool for coaches, players, and fans alike.
-With its simple and responsive design, Score Slam ensures that score management is both efficient and accessible.
+With its simple and responsive design, **Score Slam** ensures that score management is both efficient and accessible.
 The app is a testament to my growing expertise in Flutter, particularly in the effective use of stateful and stateless widgets, which are key to delivering a smooth and dynamic user experience.

 ## Key Features
-- Score Buttons: Three dedicated buttons for each team to add 1, 2, or 3 points.
+- **Score Buttons:** Three dedicated buttons for each team to add 1, 2, or 3 points.
-- Reset Button: A reset option to clear the scores for both teams instantly.
+- **Reset Button:** A reset option to clear the scores for both teams instantly.

 ## Demo and Resources
 #### To see Score Slam in action, check out the video below: